Sunny with a High Near 71

 Friday

-A 50 percent chance of showers and thunderstorms.
-Partly sunny, with a high near 57.
-Breezy, with a west wind 7 to 12 mph increasing to 15 to 20 mph in the afternoon.
-Winds could gust as high as 30 mph.
+A 50 percent chance of showers.
+Partly sunny, with a high near 59.

 Friday Night